 Participating nationalities over the years: Albania, Australia, Austria, Belgium, Brazil, Bulgaria, Canada, Croatia, Curaçao, Cyprus, Denmark, England, France, Germany, Greece, Hungary, Ireland, Israel, Italy, Kazakhstan, Luxemburg, Mexico, Netherlands, New Zealand, Norway, Ossetia, Poland, Portugal, Qatar, Russia, Scotland, South Africa, Spain, Sweden, Switzerland, Turkey, UAE, USA, Wales and Zimbabwe.

-May 2024, the 29th edition of the ECC event will take place.
-We look forward another week of competition – safety first -, good sportsmanship and forging and celebrating friendships!
+In May 2025, the 30th edition of the ECC event took place in Sardinia, Italy (May 17–24, 2025), marking a fantastic week of competition – safety first –, good sportsmanship and forging and celebrating friendships!

 ECC Winner Trophy